 We propose a novel method to prevent congestion on MR's upstream link caused by SNMP agents that buffered large amount of management information and send them at a burst.
 We call this method as delayed data sending method.
-The idea is illustrated in Fig. 6.
+The idea is illustrated in Fig.6.
 This method is based on direct monitoring method.

 The MR monitors the polling interval that managers requests for managed information.
 When the MR's upstream link is disconnected, it also monitors the duration of its disconnection.
 The MR has the configured value of L. L is the permitted ratio of MR's upstream bandwidth U for monitoring.
-Monitoring traffic can consume at most UL.
-This value is configured to avoid congestion of the upstream link.
+Monitoring traffic can consume at most U L. This value is configured to avoid congestion of the upstream link.
 The MR estimates the amount of monitoring traffics to be transmitted after the upstream is reconnected.
 If monitoring traffic M assumes to exceed the limitation $U \times L$ during next transmission, proposed method decides how much transmission should be delayed and how many times information data should be divided so that monitoring traffic would not exceed the limit.

 Considering the interval of monitoring traffic, amount of its traffic, and disconnection duration, MR estimates the amount of monitoring traffic traveling through MR at each time.
-If total amount of monitoring traffic M assumes to exceed the limitation $U \times L$, MR delays and divides the transmission into blocks with following procedure.
-In our scheme, we take an approach so that each traffic will be distributed fairly.
+If total amount of monitoring traffic M assumes to exceed the limit $U \times L$, MR delays and divides the transmission into blocks with the following procedure.
+In our scheme, we take this approach so that each traffic will be distributed fairly.

-If monitoring traffic exceeds the limitation $U \times L$, MR firstly divides the information data into $\lceil M/U \times L \rceil$ blocks, for example, B_1 , B_2 , B_3 .
+If monitoring traffic exceeds the limitation value of $U \times L$, MR at first divides the information data into $\lceil M/U \times L \rceil$

+6 3 C Name of the object Entities to maintain Description MobileIPv6-MIB mip6BindingCacheTable HA/CN Models the Binding Cache mip6BindingHistoryTable HA/CN Tracks the history of the Binding Cache mip6MnHomeAddressTable MN(MR) List of Home Addresses pertaining to the MN(MR) mip6MnBLTable MN(MR) Models the Binding Update List NEMO-MIB nemoBindingCacheTable HA Extended Binding Cache in NEMO nemoMrBLTable MR Extended Binding Update List in NEMO nemoHaMobileNetworkPrefixTable HA List of Mobile Network Prefix registered by HA blocks, for example, B_1 , B_2 , B_3 .
 Then transmission time of divided blocks are arranged so that B_2 , B_3 will be transmitted at t+u, t+2u, where t is the transmission time of B_1 and u is the unit of time.
-If maximum amount of arranged monitoring traffic M still exceeds the limitation $U \times L$, then each block of transmission is divided into two.
+If maximum amount of arranged monitoring traffic M still exceeds the upper bound limit of $U \times L$, then each block of transmission is divided into two.
 Then transmission time of divided blocks are re-arranged again.
-In spite of the adjustment, if it exceeds the limitation, MR plans to divide block of transmission into three.
+In spite of the adjustment, if it exceeds the limit, MR plans to divide block of transmission into three.
 In this way, re-arrangement of the delay and division of the transmission will be done repeatedly until maximum amount of monitoring traffic M is less than the limitation $U \times L$.
+A more detail description of our method can be found in [8].